huang-feiyu/xv6-lab/README.md

 # syscall

+Trace:
+1. Add a member to `struct proc` to mark the process is being traced, and which syscalls to traced
+2. Every time when `syscall()` is executed to call specific syscall, use mask to check whether the syscall is marked.<br/>
+   If is, print the syscall info.
+Do nothing, otherwise.

+Only one thing need to mention here: when `fork()` creates a child process, the child will inherit the mask of parent.

+Sysinfo: collect amount of free memory, number of UNUSED process, number of free fd
+1. Add `freemem()` at *kalloc.c*: walk through the freelist of kmem, for every run increment 1.
+The result is page number, times PGSIZE => result
+2. Add `freeproc()` at *proc.c*: walk through the proc array, count the UNUSED processes
+3. Add `freefd()` at *proc.c*: walk through the current process's ofile, count the free file descriptor
+4. Implement `sysinfo()`: consturct `struct sysinfo`, and copy it from kernel to user

+---

+# syscall

 > [syscall](https://pdos.csail.mit.edu/6.S081/2021/labs/syscall.html) lab helps
 > you understand how they work and will expose you to some of the internals of
 > the xv6 kernel.